thatcherfreeman/utility-dctls/README.md

 ### DCTL Parameters
 **Stops of Dynamic Range**: Indicates the value of `num_stops`, number of stops between 100% and 0%.

+**Exposure Compensation**: Applies this many stops of gain prior to a lin2log conversion, and removes this many stops of gain after a log2lin conversion.
+Convenient if you want to map a tone other than 18% gray to 50IRE, but typically you should leave this at 0.

 **Direction**: Indicates whether to convert linear to tlog, or from tlog to linear.